Woylie: Description

-Bettongia penicillata is a species of potoroine marsupial that digs for fungi during the night, usually maintaining a solitary range around a central nest.
+Bettongia ogilbyi is a species of potoroine marsupial that digs for fungi during the night, usually maintaining a solitary range around a central nest.
 The length of the head and body combined is 310 to 380 mm, entirely covered in fur that is a grey-brown over the back, a buff colour across the face, thigh and flank, and blending to the pale cream colour beneath.
 The greyish brown of the upper-parts of the pelage is interspersed with silvery hair.
 The tail is a similar length to the head and body, measuring from 290 to 350 mm, and is a rufous brown colour that ends in a blackish tip.
 The upper-side of the slightly prehensile tail has a ridge of longer fur along its length.
 The average measurements are 330 mm for the heady-body length and 310 mm for the tail.
 The average weight is 1300 g.

 This species resembles the burrowing boodie (Bettongia lesueur), although the woylie is distinctly paler at the ventral side, and lacks the blackish colour of the boodie's tail.
 The ring around the eye of the woylie is pale, and its muzzle is longer and more pointed than the boodie, and less than Gilbert's potoroo (Potorous gilbertii), with which it once shared an overlapping distribution range.

 Distribution and habitat

 The woylie is known to have once inhabited a wide range of habitats, including low arid scrub or desert spinifex grasslands.
-It was abundant in the mid-19th century, inhabiting a range covering around 60% of the Australian mainland, including all of the south-west of Western Australia, most of South Australia, the north-west corner of Victoria, and across the central portion of New South Wales.
 The population in south-west Australia persisted into the twentieth century, seemingly surviving the mass extinction of similar mammals in the previous decades, and was collected at temperate locations near Margaret River, by G. C. Shortridge in 1909, and by Charles M. Hoy in 1920.
 The last collections made at King George Sound and the Denmark regions of Western Australia in the 1930s coincided with the earliest records of the introduced red fox (Vulpes vulpes), which was first seen at Perth in 1927, and in the south not long thereafter.

 The dispersal of many potoroine species from their place of birth appears to be by sub-adult males acquiring a new territory.
 That has been recorded in these species when they reoccupy an area subjected to fire that had killed the previous residents.